Migrate EventLog Analyzer Data from MySQL to MS SQL Database

 SQL Server Authentication

 For SQL Server Authentication, enter the User Name and Password.

-Click Test button to check whether the credentials are correct.
-If the test fails, the credentials may be wrong.
+Click the Test button to check whether the credentials are correct.
+If the test fails, the credentials might be wrong.
 Recheck and enter the correct credentials.